juanro49/autu-mandu/PRIVACY-POLICY.md

 # Privacy Policy

-Jan Kühle built the Car Report app as a open source app.
-This SERVICE is provided by Jan Kühle at no cost and is intended for use as is.
+Juanro49 built Autu Mandu (fork of Jan Kühle Car Report app) as a open source app.
+This SERVICE is provided by Juanro49 at no cost and is intended for use as is.

 This page is used to inform website visitors regarding my policies with the collection, use, and disclosure of Personal Information if anyone decided to use my Service.